zyh001/WindowsSpyBlocker/README.md

 NCSI performs a DNS lookup on `www.msftncsi.com` and sends a DNS lookup request for `dns.msftncsi.com`.<br />
 You can block this probe by adding the content of the `windowsX_extra.txt` hosts file.<br />

-But you will have ["No Internet access" warning in your system tray](../../wiki/FAQ#no-internet-access-on-my-network-card).<br />
+But you will have a ["No Internet access" warning in your system tray](../../wiki/FAQ#no-internet-access-on-my-network-card).<br />
 To solve this problem you can use the alternative WindowsSpyBlocker NCSI by executing `ncsi\ncsi.bat` :<br />

 ![](../../wiki/img/ncsiMenu-20160527.png)